Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Proposed Methodology

 Following the generation of dynamically feasible trajectories, the subsequent task is to identify the candidate that best aligns with user-imposed constraints.
-To achieve this, we employ CLIPSeg \cite{clipseg}, a zero-shot model capable of generating pixel-wise probability maps indicating the presence of objects or regions based on natural language queries.
+To achieve this, we employ CLIPSeg \cite{clipseg}, a lightweight vision-language segmentation model.
+Specifically, we utilize the off-the-shelf, pre-trained base model ($\sim$130M parameters) without any task-specific fine-tuning.

-Given a First-Person View (FPV) input image $\mathbf{I}$ and a set of open-vocabulary textual constraints $\mathbf{pr} = \{pr_1, pr_2, \ldots, pr_m\}$, CLIPSeg yields a corresponding set of probability maps $\mathbf{S} = \{S_1, S_2, \ldots, S_m\}$.
-Here, each map $S_i$ represents the pixel-wise probability of the constraint $pr_i$ being present within $\mathbf{I}$.
-These constraints typically correspond to semantic classes relevant to unstructured outdoor environments, such as ``grass,'' ``person '' and ``stairs''.
-Crucially, these classes are modular and can be dynamically swapped depending on the specific navigation task.
+Given a First-Person View (FPV) input image $\mathbf{I}$ and a set of open-vocabulary textual constraints $\mathbf{pr} = \{pr_1, pr_2, \ldots, pr_m\}$, CLIPSeg yields a corresponding set of dense, continuous probability maps $\mathbf{S} = \{S_1, S_2, \ldots, S_m\}$.
+To query the model, we utilize a minimalist prompt design, avoiding complex prompt engineering.
+Every constraint $pr_i$ is formatted using a strict template: \textit{``a photo of a [class]''}.

+Here, each map $S_i$ represents the pixel-wise probability (normalized via a sigmoid function) of the prompted class being present within $\mathbf{I}$.
+These classes typically correspond to semantic features relevant to unstructured outdoor environments, such as ``grass,'' ``person,'' etc..
+Crucially, these constraints are modular and can be dynamically swapped depending on the specific navigation task.

-To synthesize a unified semantic cost map $\mathbf{I}_c$, we assign a scalar cost coefficient to each textual class: $\mathbb{C} = \{c_1, c_2, \ldots, c_m\}$.
-The final cost map is constructed by determining the dominant class at each pixel and assigning the corresponding cost:
+To synthesize a unified semantic cost map $\mathbf{I}_c$, we assign a user-defined scalar cost coefficient to each textual class: $\mathbb{C} = \{c_1, c_2, \ldots, c_m\}$.
+Our post-processing pipeline is intentionally lightweight: we apply a pixel-wise $\arg\max$ across all probability maps to determine the dominant class at each pixel, which is then mapped to its corresponding cost:

 where $(u, v)$ denotes the pixel coordinates and $i \in \{1, \dots, m\}$.
-The resulting matrix $\mathbf{I}_c$ provides a dense semantic representation of the environment's traversability costs aligned with the user's intent.
+The resulting matrix $\mathbf{I}_c$ provides a dense semantic representation of the environment's traversability costs directly aligned with the user's intent.